-SHAKESPEARE ON THE SOUND: AS YOU LIKE IT
+SHAKESPEARE ON THE SOUND

-SEND-OF PARTY FOR THE CLASS OF 2017
+SEND-OFF PARTY OR THE CLASS OF 2018

-We will host a casual gathering for incoming Brown Freshmen from Fairfield County to meet each other before heading off to Brown.
+A great occasion for newly admitted students from Fairfield County to meet each other before heading off to Brown.
 Contact: Lisa Boyle ’87 by email.

-Sunday, September 8, 2012 - 1pm Gates Open, 3pm Matches Begin
+Sunday, September 8, 2013 - 3pm Matches Begin

 GREENWICH POLO OUTING